midoribowen/LogLegal/README.md

 * material design to 'pretty up' the app
   * Watch udacity course https://www.udacity.com/course/material-design-for-android-developers--ud862

+Maybes:
+* allow users to double tap on a log file to display the most recent incident entry

 ## Setup/Installation Requirements
 You will need the following programs installed on your computer.